NimithaRamesh/CSC415_Assignment-1/README.md

 *****New Process****

-The new process added to Project 4 is characterCounter.js.
+The new process added to Project 4 are:
+- characterCounter.js
+- dijkstra.js

 This process simulates a multithreaded environment.
 Multiple threads read from the same file and update a single shared array of character counts.
 The process uses Mutex locks to avoid a race condition.

+To run and test a process, type their name.
+For example: characterCountr.js [Enter]

 *****COMMANDS*****